-12.2.
+12.1.
 Planned recruitment rate

-We aim to recruit a maximum of 3286 patients over a period of 33 months.
-This includes an internal pilot recruiting the first 200 patients from ~30 sites over 6 months, reaching the full complement of 60 sites after 12 months, and recruiting for a further 21 months at full capacity from these sites, equating to a total recruitment rate of 2.1 patient /centre/month.
+We aim to recruit a maximum of 1005 participants over a period of 72 months.
 We aim to have all approvals for the pilot sites in place prior to start of the study.
-Based on several data sources we estimate incidence of sepsis meeting the inclusion criteria to be 0.1% of all ED attendances [29, 34, 36, and 37].
-For 60 UK sites with extra challenges of recruitment to emergency care studies [38] we anticipate recruitment of 2.1 patients per centre per month.
-The ProMISe trial [35] recruited at a similar rate.
+Based on several data sources we estimate incidence of sepsis meeting the inclusion criteria to be 0.1% of all ED attendances [29, 38, 40, and 41].
+For 30 UK sites with extra challenges of recruitment to emergency care studies [42] we anticipate recruitment of 1 participant per centre per month.
+The ProMISe trial [39] recruited at a similar rate.